BitgesellOfficial/bitgesell/src/qt/README.md

  - Under `Debuggers`: select `"GDB"` as debugger

 8. While in the `Projects` tab, ensure that you have the `BGL-qt` executable specified under `Run`
- - If the executable is not specified: click `"Choose..."`, navigate to `src/qt`, and select `BGL-qt`
+ - If the executable is not specified: click `"Choose..."`, navigate to `build/bin`, and select `BGL-qt`
 9. You're all set!
-Start developing, building, and debugging the BGL Core GUI
+Start developing, building, and debugging the Bitgesell Core GUI